 At TAUS, data is in our DNA.
 We were the first back in 2008, in the early years of MT adoption, to come out with an industry-shared data repository to help our users improve the performance of their MT engines.
 Data is also core to the TAUS DQF platform that helps our users track translation production and quality.

 Walking the Walk

 TAUS has now transitioned from a think tank to a language data network.
 We don’t just talk the talk, we also walk the walk.
 Today we offer a comprehensive range of data services and software for our many users.
 Working on the launch of the TAUS Program for 2020 we have chosen Powering Language Data as our theme for the new season.
 This covers both managing existing data better, and also reaching out to build effective large-scale data resources for “new” languages (in machine translation usage terms).

 In January of this year we launched the Matching Data Service.
 Using a unique clustered search technique we customize corpora based on a reference dataset provided by the customer.
 In Q4 we will make an API available which allows users to integrate their translation workflows with the TAUS Matching Data service.

 Another critical new product and service is the Human Language Project Platform, the TAUS version of a human intelligence micro-task platform.
 This can be used by customers to build corpora for low-resource languages and domains, and for other language data-related tasks.
 The first deliverables will be a set of TAUS Colloquial training corpora in Indic languages such as Hindi, Assamese and Tamil.

 Join TAUS 2020 Launch Webinar on October 9

-If you want to find out more about how TAUS can help power your language data, join our TAUS 2020 Launch webinar on October 9.
+If you want to find out more about how TAUS can help power your language data, listen to the recording of the TAUS 2020 Launch Webinar to learn more about this topic.